Geyser Falls: The #1 Mississippi Waterpark Family Attraction

 Right outside of Philadelphia, Mississippi is the town of Choctaw.
 Here lies a Mississippi hidden gem, Geyser Falls.
-Voted the Southeast’s #1 Family Attraction, Geyser Falls is an upscale water park that is fun for everyone.
+Voted Southeast Mississippi’s #1 Family Attraction, Geyser Falls is an upscale water park that is fun for everyone.
 Whether you like water slides, riding waves in the wave pool, or relaxing on the beach, Geyser Falls has it all.

-My fiancé, Blake, and I had a chance to visit Geyser Falls.
-We had a blast!
+My husband, Blake, and I had a chance to visit Geyser Falls and had a blast!
 Geyser Falls more than exceeded my expectations of a water park.

 When guests walk into Geyser Falls, the first attraction that they will see is Geyser Flats.
 I thought this was an awesome addition since the name is “Geyser”.
 Backsplash is a backwards slide that you must take a ride on while you are there, because it is both a waterside and rollercoaster.
 After you experience the rollercoaster part, you will enter the dunk tank backwards, thus the name Backsplash.

 Geyser Falls has a huge lazy river, the Round About River, measuring 1200 feet.
 Kids will enjoy Lil Squirts Hollow, an interactive play area for those less than 48 inches tall.
 The wave pool, Thunder Lake, was full the entire time that we were there.
 Geyser Falls requires children to wear life jackets in the wave pool and they do not let them into the deep section.
 This was the first time that I had seen that done and I thought that it was very smart.

 There are three sets of slides in the middle of Geyser Falls.
 Pipes Peak consists of four slides that take you down four and a half stories.
 The walk up to the slides sucks, but it is worth it.
 Each slide is a different experience.
 You go down Pipes Peak in a two-person tube so you can ride it with a buddy, which makes it even more fun.